 Compost can work miracles in the garden!
 It’s not just about the soil but it’s also about the microbes in the soil that do all the work.
 Those microbes break down the waste materials in the compost into usable nutrients that aid with plant nutrition.
 Compost rich soil is great for balancing water issues.
 It does a great job at retaining moisture in the right amounts.
 Compost comes from your kitchen, your yard waste, animals, and anything organic.
 My favorite form of compost comes from the leaves of the trees.
 I mulch with it and throw it in the bin to decay over time.
 Compost is one of the best ways to have a self-sufficient garden.
 Your plants need the nutrients!
 Compost bins can be as simple as my pallet bin or a mound in the back corner of the yard.

-have a water-wise garden.
+Capturing water from the rain is a great way to improve your garden’s self-sufficiency and have a water-wise garden.
 Rain barrels or cisterns capture the rain water to save it for a dry periods.
 Some gardeners collect the condensation water from their air conditioner in the summer to use in the garden.
 Others will stick a bucket in the shower with them when they bath to collect water and use in the garden.
 Systems for rain catching generally use an existing structure like the roof of a shed or barn to catch water for later use.
 Larger operations will use retaining ponds to save water and irrigate crops with it.